olgadet/workshop-ChIP-seq/travel.md

 # Travel Information

-The course is held at SciLifeLab, Tomtebodavägen 23A, 17165 Solna
+The course is held at SciLifeLab, Tomtebodavägen 23A, 17 165 Solna Gamma 2, Room: Fire

 We are at number 23a on [Karolinska Solna Campus Map](files/karta_campus_solna_16_11_14.pdf)